On Cross-Layer Interactions of QUIC, Encrypted DNS and HTTP/3: Design, Evaluation and Dataset: Methodology

 \section{Methodology}

 To evaluate QUIC connection coalescing using DoQ + H3 $0-$RTT, our measurement setup (see: Fig. \ref{fig:methodology}) automates DNS resolution and Web browsing while emulating network conditions of a user at the edge.
 It is based on real-world datasets for both fixed and mobile-access network technologies.
 Moreover, we compare this optimized approach to different combinations of H3 in conjunction with DoH and the unencrypted DoUDP due to their prevalence in today's browsers.
-To this end, the measurement setup decouples the DNS resolution from the actual web page loading on the client side, where the DNS and the H3 server run in the same process on the server side; as a design choice, we measure one DNS resolution to normalise the impact of DNS across different websites (see Section \ref{sec:limitations}).
+To this end, the measurement setup decouples the DNS resolution from the actual web page loading on the client side, where the DNS and the H3 server run in the same process on the server side; as a design choice, we measure one DNS resolution to normalise the impact of DNS across different websites (see §\ref{sec:limitations}).

 The measurement scenario is web browsing where \textit{Chromium}~\cite{chromium} is used to measure page load times of three categories of web pages: an HTML page (\href{http://www.example.org/}{example.org}), an HTML page with javascript assets (\href{https://www.wikipedia.org/}{wikipedia.org}) and an HTML page with javascript assets, CSS and cookies (\href{https://www.instagram.com/}{instagram.com}).
-These web pages are chosen since they require only a single domain resolution to fully fetch the web page, i.e., all resources are fetched from the same host, and all HTTP requests are sent to it.
+These web pages were downloaded on June, 2022 and are specifically chosen since they require only a single domain resolution to fully fetch the web page, i.e., all resources are fetched from the same host, and all HTTP requests are sent to it.
+The websites are cloned and provided by \textit{quic-go} H3 server with gzip compression for all data including html.
 To access a web page, first the domain name of the web page requested is resolved using DoQ, DoH, or DoUDP.
 Following, H3 is used to connect to the resolved IP address in order to directly fetch the content and render it within the browser.
 During this step, QUIC connection coalescing is simulated by using a QUIC $0-$RTT handshake within \textit{Chromium’s} H3 request, i.e., sending the HTTP request in conjunction with the first QUIC handshake packet.

 The setup is encapsulated in Linux network namespaces, enabling separating client and server into different network domains.
 Following this, different network conditions are simulated using \texttt{netem} for fiber, cable, DSL and 4G.
 For 4G, two variations are used: 4G with good signal quality (referred to as 4G), as well as 4G with medium signal quality (4G medium).
 Table \ref{tab:Table1} shows the delay as well as bandwidth values that are applied for the different scenarios which are based on empirical data: FCC’s Measuring Broadband America dataset \cite{mba2022} is used to represent the fixed broadband scenarios, whereas the ERRANT dataset \cite{TKG_CN'20,Midoglu_Infocom'18} is used for mobile wireless access technologies.
 The delays and bandwidth are controlled using \texttt{netem}, where delay is always meant in the sense of two-way delay, i.e., the round-trip time (RTT), where the on-way delay is assumed to be symmetrical.